heidaga/DentalClientBase/README.md

 # DentalClientBase Changelog
 *****************************

+* v0.11.5.3:
+- Bug fix: when opening invoice, point directly on the client export subfolder.
+If not possible, point on export directory

 * v0.11.5.2:
 - Create subfolder for each doctor when exporting invoice
 - Changed order of patient column in table and invoice